Tishka17/aiogram_dialog/docs/widgets.rst

 In simple case you can use keyboard consisting of single button.
 Button consts of text, id, on-click callback and when condition.

 Text can be any ``Text`` widget, that represents plain text.
-It will receive window data so you button will have dynamic caption
+It will receive window data so your button will have dynamic caption

 Callback is normal async function.
 It is called when user clicks a button Unlike normal handlers you should not call callback.answer(), as it is done automatically.